ArgonCode/resume-builder/README.md

 5. Customize info window
 6. Make contact data clickable
 7. Get layout with columns
+  * disappear side photos on small screen
 8. Link to gist JSON file and use it to populate the website on the fly.
 With a few diff examples.
-9. FIX columns and rows in work entry.
+9. [x].
+FIX columns and rows in work entry.
-  * rozpisz je jak maja wygladac, i po kawalku wklej jedno za drugim do placeholders.
+  * [x] rozpisz je jak maja wygladac, i po kawalku wklej jedno za drugim do placeholders.
 10. project URL does not go anywhere.
-11.

 ### Notes on sections:
 - Skills at a Glance, move to a list with comas, like a list of tools